iterative/dvc.org/content/docs/command-reference/plots/show.md

                       [targets [targets ...]]

 positional arguments:
-  targets               Plots files or plot id's from `dvc.yaml` to
+  targets               Plots files or plot IDs from `dvc.yaml` to
                         visualize.
 Shows all plots by default.
 ```